 Connectivity

-Airalo has Egypt eSIM plans.
+Airalo has Egypt eSIM plans — set one up before you fly so maps and your GEM QR code work on landing.
 Cairo has excellent mobile coverage on all carriers; Luxor and Aswan are good; the river sections of the Nile cruise have variable signal.
-Most luxury Nile boats have onboard Wi-Fi but it's slow.
+Most luxury Nile boats have onboard Wi-Fi, but it's slow.

 Insurance

 SafetyWing for travel insurance.
-Egypt is generally safe for travelers but the medical care infrastructure varies dramatically by region — coverage with evacuation included is meaningful for Upper Egypt and the desert excursions specifically.
+Egypt is generally safe for travellers, but medical-care infrastructure varies dramatically by region — coverage with evacuation included is meaningful for Upper Egypt and the desert excursions specifically.

 Getting there